 Day Camp Themes

-Each week of camp has a designated theme, such as sportsmanship week, spirit week and carnival week.
-Special activities are designed around the theme, culminating Friday with a theme dress day.
+Every week of camp has a designated theme.
+Special events and activities are designed around these themes, culminating each Friday with a theme-specific dress day.
+See our 2014 Calendar (coming soon!) for this summer’s weekly themes.

 Day Campers and Counselors Lunch